Page title

 Other features, such as Backlink, Subtext, Badge, Actions ,Image and Page Navigation are optional.
 They should only be displayed if the page content needs it.

 1. Back Link: optional secondary navigation aid.
 It reminds the workflow architecture: from which section this page is placed.
-It also provides easy access to a higher-level section, regardless of where users came from.

 2. Image: optional visual (e.g. store logo).